Stability analysis of warm quintessential dark energy model: Introduction

 \section{Introduction}

-Cosmic inflation~\cite{Guth:1980zm,Sato:1981ds,Linde:1981mu,Albrecht:1982wi}, proposed as a solution to the fine-tuning problems of the Big Bang theory, describes an accelerated expanding phase in the early Universe.
+Cosmic inflation~\cite{Kazanas:1980tx,Guth:1980zm,Sato:1981ds,Sato:1980yn,Linde:1981mu,Albrecht:1982wi}, proposed as a solution to the fine-tuning problems of the Big Bang theory, describes an accelerated expanding phase in the early Universe.
 It is also commonly assumed to be driven by a potential energy dominated scalar field, called the inflaton.
-On the other hand, the observational discovered late-time cosmic acceleration of our Universe~\cite{SupernovaCosmologyProject:1998vns,SupernovaSearchTeam:1998fmf} can also be explained by the dynamics of a scalar field, called the quintessence~\cite{Bamba:2012cp,Tsujikawa:2013fta}.
-There has been constant effort in the literature to unify the early- and the late-time cosmic accelerations by making the same scalar field play the role of both the inflaton and the quintessence field (for a recent review, see Ref.~\cite{deHaro:2021swo} and references therein).
-However, the main obstacle to unify the early- and late-time accelerations by a single scalar field is that, as in conventional cold inflation, the inflaton field must decay to radiation at the end of inflation in order to reheat the Universe and, thus, cannot survive until today to play the role of quintessence.
-To overcome this difficulty, a number of reheating mechanisms have been proposed, such as gravitational reheating~\cite{Ford:1986sy,Chun:2009yu}, instant preheating~\cite{Felder:1998vq,Campos:2002yk}, curvaton reheating~\cite{Feng:2002nb,BuenoSanchez:2007jxm}, non-minimal~\cite{Dimopoulos:2018wfg} or Ricci reheating~\cite{Opferkuch:2019zbd}, just to cite some examples.
+On the other hand, the observational discovered late-time cosmic acceleration of our Universe~\cite{SupernovaCosmologyProject:1998vns,SupernovaSearchTeam:1998fmf} can also be explained by the dynamics of a scalar field, called the quintessence \cite{Peebles:1987ek,Ratra:1987rm} (for reviews, see, e.g., \cite{Bamba:2012cp,Tsujikawa:2013fta}).
+There has been constant effort in the literature to unify the early- and the late-time cosmic accelerations by making the same scalar field play the role of both the inflaton and the quintessence field (for recent reviews, see \cite{deHaro:2021swo,Bettoni:2021qfs} and references therein).
+However, the main obstacle to unify the early- and the late-time accelerations by a single scalar field is that, as in conventional cold inflation, the energy density in the inflaton field must, at least partially, decay to radiation at the end of inflation in order to reheat the Universe, while part of the energy density of the inflaton must survive until recently if the inflaton should also play the role of quintessence.
+To overcome this difficulty, a number of alternative reheating mechanisms have been proposed, such as gravitational reheating~\cite{Ford:1986sy,Chun:2009yu}, instant preheating~\cite{Felder:1998vq,Campos:2002yk}, curvaton reheating~\cite{Feng:2002nb,BuenoSanchez:2007jxm}, non-minimal~\cite{Dimopoulos:2018wfg} or Ricci reheating~\cite{Bettoni:2018utf, Opferkuch:2019zbd}, just to cite some examples.